HansonSoftware/HansonSoftware/README.md

 ### 👋 I'm Hayden, Welcome to my GitHub

-- &nbsp; I'm currently working on a Day planner / To-Do list web app.
+- &nbsp; I'm currently working on a UTA Application Portal for my Computer Science Department.
-- &nbsp; Senior at GMU, Graduating in December of 2023
+- &nbsp; Senior at GMU, Graduating in May of 2024.
-- &nbsp; Looking for a Summer 2023 internship in the Fairfax area (very open to working remotely as well)

-### Note For Recruiters: 🔐 Private Repositories (GMU Projects) availably upon request.
+### Note For Recruiters: 🔐 Private Repositories (GMU Projects) available upon request.

 - &nbsp; Power Connect Four
 - &nbsp; Java Interpreter